sulaihasubi/insurance-claims-fraud-detection/README.md

 ![Alt Text](https://github.com/sulaihasubi/insurance-claims-fraud-detection/blob/main/images/ie-1.png)

 Individual explanations is the interesting part to analysed if you want to dig down of the probabilities of the individual result.
-You can get clear ideas how these individual explanations could predict character traits of a person who is highly tendency to do fraudulents.
+You can get clear ideas how these individual explanations could predict characteristics or traits of a person who is highly tend to do fraudulents.